epfl-ada/ada-2022-project-wetried/README.md

 # "Has Covid learned humans a valuable climate lesson?" by team weTried

 In this repository, we present a project for the ADA course.
+The main notebook is the "ExplorationCorona.ipynb" one as it contains all analysis; the two others are just related to scraping new Wikipedia data.

 ## Data Story
 Here you can find the link to our Data Story, we hope you will enjoy: